...

 The petitioner may present newly discovered evidence that was not available at the time of the trial or appeals, which could potentially undermine the conviction or sentence.
 This evidence might include DNA testing, witness recantations, or other information that could demonstrate actual innocence or raise significant doubts about the fairness of the proceedings.

-Allegations of prosecutorial misconduct may be raised, claiming that the prosecutor engaged in unethical or improper conduct during the trial, such as withholding exculpatory evidence, making improper arguments, or using false or misleading evidence.
+The petitioner may raise allegations of prosecutorial misconduct, claiming the prosecutor acted unethically or improperly during the trial—such as withholding exculpatory evidence, making inappropriate arguments, or presenting false or misleading information.

 Suppose there was a mental health or intellectual disability shown by the defendant on trial and ignored.
-Then the petitioner may argue that they have a mental health condition or intellectual disability that was not adequately considered during the trial or sentencing.
+The petitioner may then argue that the court failed to adequately consider their mental health condition or intellectual disability during the trial or sentencing.
 They might assert that their condition should have been a mitigating factor that would have affected the outcome of the case.

-Claims may be made that the jury instructions given during the trial were incorrect, misleading, or failed to properly guide the jury in considering relevant legal standards or mitigating factors.
-As this proves that there were inadequate jury instructions.
-In some cases, the petitioner may also claim that they are factually innocent of the crime for which they are being charged and convicted.
+The petitioner may claim that the jury received incorrect or misleading instructions during the trial, which failed to properly guide them in applying legal standards or considering mitigating factors—highlighting inadequacies in the jury instructions.
+In some cases, the petitioner may also assert factual innocence, arguing they did not commit the crime for which they were charged and convicted.
 They might present new evidence or argue that the evidence presented at trial was insufficient to establish guilt beyond a reasonable doubt.

 It is important for you to note that these issues are not exhaustive, and the specific claims raised in a death penalty habeas corpus case will depend on the unique circumstances of each case.
 The petitioner and their legal representation will analyze the facts, evidence, and applicable laws to identify and present the most compelling arguments challenging the conviction or sentence.